 Mountain solidarity

-Début du projet : 2020As part of the “Questioning the multifaceted link between migration and poverty” seminar in the “International Development Studies” Master’s program at the Institut d’urbanisme et de géographie alpine, the question of how to welcome people in migration situations, and in particular those seeking refuge in a mountain region, will be raised.
+Début du projet : 2020As part of the “Questioning the multifaceted link between migration and poverty” seminar of the “International Development Studies” Master’s program at the Institut d’urbanisme et de géographie alpine, the question of how to welcome people in migration situations, and in particular those seeking refuge in a mountain region, will be raised.

 While the accommodation of asylum seekers is an obligation, and therefore a duty, for states, we are today witnessing increasingly restrictive state policies towards them.
 These policies, based on dissuasion, lead to more precarious migratory trajectories.